drizzle-team/brocli/README.md

 -   `.hidden()` - sets option as hidden - option will be omitted from being displayed in `help` command

+-   `.enum(values: [string, ...string[]])` - limits values of string to one of specified here
+    -   `values` - allowed enum values
+    :warning: - does not test default value, will add it to the output type instead

+-   `.int()` - ensures that number is an integer

+-   `.min(value: number)` - specified minimal allowed value for numbers
+    -   `value` - minimal allowed value
+    :warning: - does not limit defaults

+-   `.max(value: number)` - specified maximal allowed value for numbers
+    -   `value` - maximal allowed value
+    :warning: - does not limit defaults

 ### Creating handlers